 Ricalton Square, Maplewood

 The Village has been a Maplewood tradition for the last half-century.
-Ten houses are filled with miniature figures and decor that depict scenes from Charles Dickens’ classic tale, A Christmas Carol.
+Tiny houses are filled with miniature figures and decor that depict scenes from Charles Dickens’ classic tale, A Christmas Carol.
 Peer into the houses (don’t worry, windows are low just for little ones) and see festive features and familiar characters.
-On December 8 and 15, carolers will stroll through the village while guests go wild at a petting farm, horse and wagon rides, holiday concerts, crafts and more.
-You can even have breakfast with Santa at nearby eateries on select dates.
-This free event runs every Saturday through December 15.
+Go on select dates to take advantage of themed activities like a petting farm, horse and wagon rides, holiday concerts, crafts and more.
+This free event runs every Saturday from December 7-21.

 353 East Hanover Ave., Morris Twp.

-This December marks the 27th annual Gingerbread Wonderland, which boasts more than 200 edible structures.
+This December marks the 28th Annual Gingerbread Wonderland, which boasts more than 200 edible structures.
 Past gingerbread creations have included models of Notre Dame Cathedral, Hanukkah menorahs, Japanese temples, Chinese pagodas, European castles and neighborhood sweet shops.
 You can also fill out a form to submit your own gingerbread creation to Wonderland.
-If that's not enough holiday sweetness for you, visit during the Gingerbread Craft Show full of handmade crafts available for purchase.
+If that’s not enough holiday sweetness for you, visit during the Gingerbread Craft Show full of handmade crafts available for purchase.
 Admission to both events is $2 at the door and kids 2 and under are free.
-Runs through December 9.
+Runs December 6-15.

 10 N. Park Pl., Morristown

-The kids will be wowed by everything from ice sculpting to vintage rocking horse rides.
+The kids will be wowed by everything from ice sculpting demos to vintage rocking horse rides.
 The Green will be all gussied up in all things merry and bright, and receive frequent visits from the Man in Red himself.
-Snap pics with twinkling holiday lights, sip hot cocoa, ride a mini train, hit the Santa House (your Santa pics are free with a recent receipt from select local restos!), work on limited-time activities like ornament making, card crafting, holiday sing-alongs and snowflake constructing.
-Build your own gingerbread house on December 22.
-Runs weekends through December 23.
+Snap pics with twinkling holiday lights, sip hot cocoa, ride a mini train, hit the Santa House, work on limited-time activities like ornament making, card crafting, holiday sing-alongs and more.
+Build your own gingerbread house on December 14 and 22.
+Runs weekends through December 22.

 1 Center St., Newark

-This 19th annual event on December 14-15 is chock-full of cultural goodies and holiday entertainment.
-Shop custom clothing, handmade jewelry, bath products, art pieces and more (you can win a prize if you visit all 20 vendors!).
-Celebrate at a Saturday concert (2 and 7:30 pm) featuring a top-tier dance company and musical group Sweet Honey in the Rock.
-The free Kwanzaa Family Festival is on December 15 from 10 am-2 pm.
-Let the kids try some fancy footwork a la Capoeira and West African dance, grab a seat at the Kwanzaa ceremony, give arm knitting and collage making a go and more.
-Daily activities include face painting, storytelling, African drumming and more.
+This 20th annual event on December 20-21 is chock-full of cultural goodies and holiday entertainment.
+Shop custom clothing, handmade jewelry, bath products, art pieces and more at the Kwanzaa Marketplace.
+The free Kwanzaa Family Festival is on December 21 from 9 am-1 pm.
+Let the kids try some West African dance moves and drums, grab a seat at the Kwanzaa ceremony, tune in for storytelling and see tons of live performances.

 1 Railroad Plaza, Whippany

-They love the book and the movie; now they can experience this magical legacy IRL.
-Kids will receive their iconic silver sleigh bells in addition to hot chocolate and a cookie served by whimsical dancing chefs.
-Your crew will meet Santa while reading along with the famous children's book, The Polar Express.
+This ride is a huge hit and tix go fast.
+Kids will receive their iconic silver sleigh bells in addition to hot chocolate and a cookie.
+Your crew will meet Santa while reading along with the famous children’s book, The Polar Express.
 The ride is one hour long.
 Splurge on First Class seating in a stunning restored 1940s coach boasting extra leg room and huge windows.
-(TIX STILL AVAILABLE DEC.
-26-30)
+Through Dec.
+30 on select dates.

 More Like This